ComradeHadi/stackoverflow/README.md

 User authorization is done with cancancan

 ### Mailings
-User can subscribe for a question to receive a email when new answer is posted to than question
+User can subscribe to a question to receive a email when new answer is posted to that question

 Question author is automatically subscribed to his question